-Ajith Kumar Creates New History; He Shows The New Way Forward To Other Stars?
+Ajith Kumar Creates New History; Shows Way Forward To Other Stars?

 Tamil Cinema Treads A New Path

-Nerkonda Paarvai is not a big budget entertainer that normally the big stars of the industry do.
-It is a message-oriented film devoid of any unwanted mass masala elements and a film that sticks to the core plot that it narrates.
+Nerkonda Paarvai is not a big-budget entertainer that normally superstars of the industry do.
+It is a message-oriented film, devoid of any unwanted mass masala elements and a movie that sticks to the core plot that it narrates.

-The Other Films In The Club
+Other Films In The Club

-One of the recent tweets of LM Kaushik throws light on other films that have made it to the 70-crore club.
-Almost all the films in the coveted list have been starry vehicles or commercial entertainers.
-Nerkonda Paarvai's entry to the list is definitely a positive sign for Tamil film industry.
+One of the recent tweets of entertainment tracker LM Kaushik throws light on other films that have made it to the 70-crore club.
+Almost all films in the coveted list have been starry vehicles or commercial entertainers.
+Nerkonda Paarvai's entry to the list is definitely a positive sign for the Tamil film industry.

 Kudos To Ajith Kumar

-Well, Ajith Kumar has rightly created a new history through Nerkonda Paarvai's phenomenal success.
+Well, Ajith Kumar has rightly created new history through Nerkonda Paarvai's phenomenal success.
 He has proved that quality content is sure to give good results and his willingness to experiment with movies deserves a huge round of applause.

 Nerkonda Paarvai is moving ahead strongly at the worldwide box office as well.
 The Ajith Kumar starrer is expected to cross the 150-crore mark soon.